PretendoNetwork/website/docs/en_US/install/3ds.md

 ### 2nd local account?

 You may have thought to yourself; _"2nd local account?
 What's that?
 I thought the 3DS only had one account?"_ And you'd be half right.
 The 3DS _normally_ supports only one account at a time.
 However, Nintendo implemented support for multiple local accounts on the 3DS/2DS as a feature for developers to use when testing their games, and it remains unused on all retail units.
 On a normal retail unit, only one local account is ever made, which is set to the `prod` NASC environment.
 Local accounts may be set to `prod`, `test` or `dev`.
 Nimbus makes use of this unused feature to create a local account in the `test` NASC environment.
-This is used in conjunction with the IPS patches, which make the `test` NASC environment URLs point to Pretendo Network.
+This is used in conjunction with the IPS patches, which make the `test` environment URLs point to Pretendo Network.

 ### Restoring Nintendo Badge Arcade Badges